PufferFinance/website-docs/docs/validator-tickets-calculation.md

 ### VT Consumption Calculation Summary

 The VT (Validator Tickets) consumption calculation is a critical process for managing node operators within the Puffer Protocol.
-This process ensures that node operators maintain sufficient VT balances to support their active and exiting validators.
+This process ensures that node operators maintain sufficient VT balances to support their active validators.
 Here's a breakdown of how VT consumption is calculated:

 1. **Node Operator Address Validation**: The process begins by validating the node operator's address to ensure it is in the correct format.